 - 6. Serve to Benefit Society

-- 6.1 Engage with communities and local governments to solve problems and improve lives
+- 6.1 Engage with communities, including grassroots organizations and local governments, to solve problems and improve lives

-- 6.3 Grow partnerships with businesses, nonprofits and government to translate and implement discoveries into practical applications and public use
+- 6.3 Grow partnerships with businesses, nonprofits and government to translate and implement research-based ideas and discoveries into practical applications and public use

 - 7. Globalize